-† In Flood Zone 3a essential infrastructure should be designed and constructed to remain operation and safe in times of flood.
+† In Flood Zone 3a essential infrastructure should be designed and constructed to remain operational and safe in times of flood.

-- In Flood Zone 3b essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses, should be designed and constructed to: - Remain operational and safe for users in time of flood - Result in no net loss of floodplain storage - Not impede water flows and not increase flood risk elsewhere
+- \ In Flood Zone 3b (Functional Floodplain) essential infrastructure that has passed the Exception Test, and water-compatible uses, should be designed and constructed to: - Remain operational and safe for users in time of flood; - Result in no net loss of floodplain storage; - Not impede water flows and not increase flood risk elsewhere.